Brand Launch: Creating a Brand New Professional Services Brand

 Phase1: Get the Brand Strategy Right

-This phase is aimed at making sure you have the firm positioned properly and have a compelling, easy-to-understand value proposition.
-As with any branding exercise, it starts out with research.
-Since you don’t have existing clients, you must rely on interviews with prospects and competitors.
+This phase is aimed at making sure you have positioned the firm properly and have a compelling, easy-to-understand value proposition.
+As with any branding exercise, it starts with research.
+Since you don’t have existing clients, you must rely on interviews with prospects and influencers.

-From there you devolop a core set of brand documents.
-These include a positioning statement and a messaging architecture, which identifies your primary audiences, the key messages to each, barriers to overcome and the proof points that will be required to defend each message.
-Together, this platform forms the strategic foundation for your new brand.
+Next, you will develop a core set of brand documents.
+These include a positioning statement and your messaging architecture, which identifies your primary audiences, the key messages to each, barriers to overcome and the proof points that equip you to defend each message.
+Together, these documents form the strategic foundation for your new brand.